gardenlinux/gardenlinux/docs/architecture/decisions/0032-garden-linux-canonical-name.md

 ## Context

 While Garden Linux canonical names (short `cname`) as a representation of flavors for specific architectures, versions and commits are commonly referred to an ADR is missing defining the parts of it.
 Historically the `cname` contains the platform, zero or more features, the architecture and version information.
 The platform and features part is referred to as "flavor".
+It forms the shortest possible representation of selected features of a `cname`.

 ## Decision